DinakarBijili/Jarvis-Virtual-Assistant/README.md

 * Weather forecast.
 * plays multiple files like audio songs and video songs.
 * Tells latest news of India.
-* Open Applications such as Web browsers, Media players , text editors, etc
+* Open Applications such as Web browsers, text editors, etc
 * Finds any Location.
 * Tells jokes and facts.
 * it can Search on Wikipedia via voice command.